-- 1) Continue supporting the interinstitutional fruit crop technical team. - 2) Assist the MOAG in establishing several pilot commercial plots of passion fruits. - 3) In coordination with MOAG and CARDI organize two courses: - a) Passion fruit production and marketing - n on traditional propagation methods. - 4) Assist the MOAG in the reorganization of Germplasm Bank and the introduction of species and cultivars relevant to their expansion programme.
+- Continue supporting the interinstitutional fruit crop technical team. - 2) Assist the MOAG in establishing several pilot commercial plots of passion fruits. - 3) In coordination with MOAG and CARDI organize two courses: - a) Passion fruit production and marketing - b) Nursery management and . non-traditional propagation methods. - 4) Assist the MOAG in the reorganization of Germplasm Bank and the introduction of species and cultivars relevant to their expansion programme.